aaronbcj/ml-concepts/one-hot-encoding.md

 Some examples enclude:
 - Like which is your favourite actor among: Tom Hanks, Al Pacino, Robert De Niro and Angelina Jolie.
 - Classify images into either CAT, DOG, or TIGER
 - Color variables with values as RED, GREE, BLUE, BLACK, ORANGE etc.
+- Dictionary of top 5000 words found on wikipedia

 We need to encode 4 options to some binary representation if you want to apply some ML/DL algorithm.